dobkeratops/compiler/README.md

  * low priority: gradually expand C++ and Rust features set covered (trait objects, rust macros)
    * .. but get bits done when focussed on an area of overlap
    * maybe aim to get all of Rust parsed, at least eg impl, lifetimes, even if not compiling
+   * Rusts Macro System would fit perfectly but is low priority

 ### Rationale